-This Pilgrim page features poems accepted or published thus far in 2025 — a total of eight.
+This Pilgrim page features poems accepted or published thus far in 2025 — a total of 14.

-Explorations, an online journal of the Climate Psychology Alliance, has chosen “Sea ceremony,” which is slated to appear soon — and will be posted here afterward.
+Explorations, an online journal of the Climate Psychology Alliance, chose “Sea ceremony,” which is slated to appear soon — and will be posted here afterward.

-Also, two bonuses for 2025 — “Trinity remorse,” which was accepted Fall 2024 by Here: a poetry journal and under embargo until the print editon appeared — and “No red books,” accepted Fall 2024 and printed in March 2025 by Whatcom Writes Anthology.
+Also, two bonus poems are printed below — “Trinity remorse,” which was accepted Fall 2024 by Here: a poetry journal and was under embargo until the print editon appeared — and “No red books,” accepted Fall 2024 and printed in March 2025 by Whatcom Writes Anthology.

 All Pilgrim’s poetry pages feature accompanying art, mostly watercolors by the late Mary Dale (photographed by the late Bud Dale), but also photos and photo-illustrations by Pilgrim and Carolyn Dale and others.